Tommy Wade

-Thomas Virgil Wade (born May 23, 1942) is a former American football player who played 2 seasons as quarterback in the NFL with the Pittsburgh Steelers.
-Prior to that he had started at quarterback for the University of Texas and played on the National Championship team in 1963.
-He is perhaps best known as a back-up quarterback who engineered a 4th-quarter, touchdown drive in Texas' final regular season game of 1963 to win the game and the National Championship.
+Thomas Virgil Wade (born May 23, 1942) is an American former professional football player who was a quarterback for two seasons with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Texas Longhorns, playing on their national championship team in 1963.
+He is perhaps best known as a backup quarterback who engineered a fourth-quarter touchdown drive in the Longhorns' final regular season game of 1963 to win the game and the national title.

 Early life

-Tommy Wade was born in Henderson, TX in 1942.
+Tommy Wade was born in Henderson, Texas, in 1942.
 He was an offensive tackle in junior high who didn't move to quarterback until his sophomore year in high school.
 He was recruited to play football by almost every Southwest Conference school and chose Texas because he was promised he could play baseball there.
 He was an accomplished baseball player who once pitched and won both games of a double-header.